Destroyer HMS Småland (J19)

 The destroyer Småland is the largest warship in Scandinavia preserved in a museum.
 She was built at Eriksbergs Mekaniska Verkstad in Gothenburg in 1952, handed over to the Swedish navy in 1956 and retired from service in 1979.
 When the two cruisers Tre Kronor and Göta Lejon (Sweden’s largest warships ever) were decommissioned after a relatively short period of service, partly for cost reasons, the Halland destroyers became the navy’s largest and most powerful warships, until they were decommissioned.
 On delivery, they were also the world’s first destroyers with sea-to-sea missiles.
 The crew during peacetime was 272 men.

-Today events are arranged for small groups in both the officers’ mess and the senior boatswain’s mess.
+Maritiman arranges events for small groups in both the officers’ mess and the senior boatswain’s mess.
 You will find more information about our naval events here!